openpracticelibrary/openpracticelibrary/content/practice/backcasting-pre-mortem-premortem.md

 * Eliminates groupthink
 * Overcomes blind spots - as planning far ahead tends to introduce risks of overlooking details
-* A psychologically safe way to surface disagreements on important details of the product design - often in lack of psychological safety, people would not point out gaps or deficiencies in the design to avoid appearing as pessimists or getting in a debate over the relevance of their concerns.
+* A psychologically safe way to surface disagreements on important details of the product design - often in lack of psychological safety, people would not point out gaps or deficiencies in the design to avoid appearing as pessimists or getting in a debate over the relevance of their concerns